-Data by OKDork says that blog posts are among the most shared content online, and thus, blog content creation is the top priority for 53% of marketers, according to the State of Inbound report.
+According to the State of Inbound report, blog posts are among the most shared content online, and thus, blog content creation is the top priority for 53% of marketers.

 1. Everyone loves unicorns, right?

 Don’t they?
 Well, we don’t know.
 One of aspiring bloggers’ biggest blogging mistakes is writing only about what interests them.
 Don’t just regurgitate the first idea that comes into your head.

 Plan your blogs according to your business’s requirements.
 If you are blogging for a company, focus on the long- and short-term business goals.
 If you are an individual blogger, plan for how you want your readers to perceive you after your 100th blog.

 Did you imagine this in Groot’s voice (reference: Guardians of the Galaxy)?